How to Improve Inventory Control: A Detailed Guide

 This helps you stay engaged and promotes better visibility in theft-prone areas.

 The best retail POS systems include tools and reports to prevent.
-FTx POS, for example, includes loss prevention tools that address common problem areas like skimming, time theft, cash theft and barcode scanners.
+FTx POS, for example, includes loss prevention tools that address common problem areas like skimming, time theft, cash theft, and barcode scanners.
 Some tools include:

 With technology, the sky is the limit.
 Large corporate retailers, for example, invest millions in loss prevention efforts.
 These tools include everything from security cameras at self-checkout to real-time video and cash drawer analytics.